tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 benefit of using stream is that we don't store any intermediate results - we just pass successive elements from one function to the next in the chain.

-apart from `Stream` more and more modules also support streams:
+apart from `Stream` more and more modules now also support streams:

 ```elixir
 IO.puts File.open!("test.txt") |> IO.stream(:line) |> Enum.to_list